Inherent Vice: Plot summary

-In Las Vegas, Doc places a bet with the manager of the Kismet Lounge, Fabian Fazzo, that Mickey hadn't faked his own disappearance.
+In Las Vegas, Doc places a bet with the manager of the Kismet Lounge, Fabian Fazzo, that Mickey had not faked his own disappearance.
 Later, Doc believes that he sees Mickey in the company of federal agents, and subsequently hears of Mickey's scheme for a philanthropic housing project in the desert.
 Doc visits the site and encounters Riggs Warbling, architect of the housing project, who fears that Mickey has been "reprogrammed" and that the development, already abandoned, will be destroyed.

 Back in Los Angeles, Doc learns that Puck Beaverton and Bigfoot's former policing partner, Vincent Indelicato, were sworn enemies.
 Adrian Prussia permitted Puck to murder Vincent.
 Doc visits Adrian, who claims that he is behind the Golden Fang organization, while Puck contends that Glen was killed deliberately because he was supplying black-power groups with weapons.
 Doc is handcuffed and about to be given a lethal drug overdose, but escapes and kills both Puck and Adrian.
 Bigfoot, who has evidently been using Doc to investigate Vincent's death, picks Doc up, but sets him up with a huge quantity of stolen heroin.

 Doc hides the drugs and is later contacted by Crocker Fenway, the father of Japonica, who acts as an intermediary for the Golden Fang.
 Doc arranges a handover, his only condition being that Coy is released from all of his obligations and allowed to return to his family.
 After the handover, Doc and his lawyer Sauncho hear that the Golden Fang schooner is leaving port.
 Along with the Coast Guard, they pursue the vessel, and watch as it is abandoned after encountering an enormous surf wave.
-Sauncho and Doc then decide to place a claim on the schooner.
+Sauncho tells Doc that he had placed a claim on the schooner.

 At the end of the novel, Doc receives a payment from Fabian Fazzo in settlement of his bet about Mickey.
 He also learns that Coy has been reunited with Hope and their child Amethyst.

 Reviews

-Critics reacted well to Inherent Vice, particularly for its mainstream appeal.
 In a generally favorable review, The New York Times' Michiko Kakutani called it "Pynchon Lite", describing it as "a simple shaggy-dog detective story that pits likable dopers against the Los Angeles Police Department and its 'countersubversive' agents, a novel in which paranoia is less a political or metaphysical state than a byproduct of smoking too much weed".
 A review by academic Louis Menand in The New Yorker declared the novel "a generally lighthearted affair", while adding that there were still "a few familiar apocalyptic touches, and a suggestion that countercultural California is a lost continent of freedom and play, swallowed up by the faceless forces of co-optation and repression".
 In a scathing review in New York magazine, Sam Anderson wrote that "with no suspense and nothing at stake, Pynchon's manic energy just feels like aimless invention".

 Pynchon promoted the book with a video trailer, released before the hardback.
 The video featured Pynchon narrating as Doc, accompanied by footage of the book's California locale and period music.